tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 # Questionnaire for Studies

-Optionally collect additional information from the participants to support your study.
+Collect additional information from the participants to support your study.
 For example, you can use this feature to:

 - 📋 Request participants' ages, names, and contact emails upon joining.
 - 🔍 Require a participant identifier for joining Sensor Logger data and other research datasets.